Techi-Joe/app_usage/README.md

 5. The script will display the tracked runtime in real-time.
 To stop tracking, close the tracked application.

-6. After stopping, you will be prompted to save the data:
+6. After stopping the tracked application, you will be prompted to save the data
-    - **Save**: The session's runtime will be added to the previous total runtime and saved.
-    - **Discard**: The session's runtime will be discarded.

 ## Notes

 - Ensure the application to be tracked is running before you start the script.
-- The script saves runtime data in `data/[app name].txt`.
+- The script saves runtime data in `data/[app name]_data.txt`.